ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

     = m_context.GenerateConnector(ScType::ConstCommonArc, setAddr, setPowerAddr);
   ScAddr const & nrelSetPowerAddr
     = m_context.SearchElementBySystemIdentifier("nrel_set_power");
-  // You have to make sure that this norole relation is in the knowledge base.
+  // You have to make sure that this non-role relation is in the knowledge base.
   ScAddr const & arcAccessAddr = m_context.GenerateConnector(
     ScType::ConstPermPosArc, nrelSetPowerAddr, arcCommonAddr);